Canonical S-expressions: vs. XML

-csexp vs. ASN.1
+vs. ASN.1

 ASN.1 is a popular binary encoding form.
 However, it expresses only syntax (data types), not semantics.
 Two different structures – each a SEQUENCE of two INTEGERS – have identical representations on the wire (barring special tag choices to distinguish them).
 To parse an ASN.1 structure, one must tell the parser what set of structures one is expecting and the parser must match the data type being parsed against the structure options.
 This adds to the complexity of an ASN.1 parser.